GluuFederation/docs-oxd-prod/3.1.4/sources/index.md

 On the 1st of each month we send a billing email summarizing your usage and any associated fees.
 On the 7th of each month we will attempt to bill your credit card, as applicable!

-!!!
-Note
-    To discuss volume discounts and site licenses, [schedule a call](https://gluu.org/booking)

 ## Support
 Gluu offers free community support for oxd on the [Gluu Support Portal](https://support.gluu.org).
-You can log into the support site using the same credentials that you use to access the oxd license management app (and vice versa).
 In fact, we use oxd and a Gluu Server to provide single sign-on across our oxd portal and support app!

 If your organization needs guaranteed response times, private support, and priority access to our support and development team, Gluu offers a range of [VIP support plans](https://gluu.org/pricing).
 You can [schedule a meeting](https://gluu.org/booking) with us to discuss and move forward with purchasing a support contract.